-Optimizing beam-splitter pulses for atom interferometry: a geometric approach
+Optimizing beam-splitter pulses for atom interferometry: A geometric approach

-Nikolaos Dedes,^{1,} Jack Saywell,^{1,†} Max Carey,^{1,†} Ilya Kuprov,2 and Tim Freegarde1

-1School of Physics and Astronomy, University of Southampton, Highfield, Southampton, SO17 1BJ, UK

-2School of Chemistry, University of Southampton, Highfield, Southampton, SO17 1BJ, UK
+Nikolaos Dedes , 1, Jack Saywell, 1,† Max Carey, 1,† Ilya Kuprov, 2 and Tim Freegarde 1 School of Physics and Astronomy, University of Southampton, Highfield, Southampton SO17 1BJ, United Kingdom 2 School of Chemistry, University of Southampton, Highfield, Southampton SO17 1BJ, United Kingdom

+(Received 31 August 2023; accepted 6 November 2023; published 27 November 2023)

 We present a methodology for the design of optimal Raman beam-splitter pulses suitable for cold atom inertial sensors.
 The methodology, based on time-dependent perturbation theory, links optimal control and the sensitivity function formalism in the Bloch sphere picture, thus providing a geometric interpretation of the optimization problem.
 Optimized pulse waveforms are found to be more resilient than conventional beam-splitter pulses and ensure a near-flat superposition phase for a range of detunings approaching the Rabi frequency.
-As a practical application, we have simulated the performance of an optimized Mach-Zehnder interferometer in terms of scale-factor error and bias induced by inter-pulse laser intensity variations.
+As a practical application, we simulated the performance of an optimized Mach-Zehnder interferometer in terms of scale-factor error and bias induced by interpulse laser intensity variations.
 Our findings reveal enhancements compared to conventional interferometers operating with constant-power beam-splitter pulses.